engicam-stable/meta-engicam/doc/test/icoremx6dual-starterkit.md

 write some text on terminal

+**UART 485**
+test with 2 starter kit test_serial2

+test_serial2 -d /dev/ttymxc2 -b 115200

 **CANBUS1**

-test with 2 stearter kit with cantest
+test with 2 starter kit with cantest

  Configure the bit rate on target:
 / # ip link set can0 type can bitrate 125000